2019 Audi R8 looks refreshed and sharper than ever - Roadshow

 Audi is bringing new drive settings to the R8, too.
 Specifically, it's adding dry, wet and snow settings to the car's performance mode.
 Frankly, we'd like to meet the maniac who is driving their R8 V10 Plus in the snow in performance mode, but since it's all-wheel drive, with a good set of snows, we wouldn't mind trying it out, either.

 New lightweight 20-inch machined wheels are available as an option, 19-inch units are standard.
 As before, carbon-ceramic brakes are available, as one would expect on this kind of machine.
-Audi has also revamped the car's front splitter, making it from carbon-reinforced plastic, a change that shaves a little over 4npounds from the nose of the car.
+Audi has also revamped the car's front splitter, making it from carbon-reinforced plastic, a change that shaves a little over 4.4 pounds from the nose of the car.

 Speaking of which, the nose of the R8 is now more square-looking, with some cool vents above the remodeled (and still sizable) central grille that are meant to evoke Audi's famous original Quattro model from the 1980s.
 Out back, there's a redesigned rear diffuser with central vent.
 There are also two new colors available for 2019: Ascari Blue and Kemora Gray.